wp-plugins/excel-like-price-change-for-woocommerce-and-wp-e-commerce-light/readme.txt

 == Description ==

 An WooCommerce / WP E-commerce 'MS excel'-like fast input spreadsheet editor for product price and sales price.
-This free light version of component allowes:

--  Change of regular and sales prace
-   + Mass prices update by amount or percentage by filter criteria

--  View of other product fields
+This free light version of component allowes: Change of regular and sales price; Mass prices update by amount or percentage by filter criteria; View of other product fields;
 It supports both WooCommerce and WP E-commerce.
 UI behaves same as in MS Excel.
 It also has import/export feature for price.
 This is the right thing for you if your users give you a blank stare when you're trying to explain them how to update prices using default shop interface.
 UI features: frozen columns, column reordering, sorting

-EDITABLE / MASS-UPDATE / IMPORTANBLE FIELDS:

-WooCommerce: Price, Sales Price
-WP E-commerce: Price, Sales Price

-VISIBLE / EXPORTABLE FIELDS:

-WooCommerce: Price, Sales Price, Tags, Attributes (Each pivoted as column), SKU, Category, Shipping class, Name, Slug, Stock, Featured, Status, Weight, Height, Width, Length, Tax ststus, Tax class,Image (image is not exportable)
+EDITABLE / MASS-UPDATE / IMPORTANBLE FIELDS: WooCommerce: Price, Sales Price; WP E-commerce: Price, Sales Price VISIBLE / EXPORTABLE FIELDS: WooCommerce: Price, Sales Price, Tags, Attributes (Each pivoted as column), SKU, Category, Shipping class, Name, Slug, Stock, Featured, Status, Weight, Height, Width, Length, Tax status, Tax class, Image (image is not exportable)
 WP E-commerce: Price, Sales Price, Tags, SKU, Category, Name, Slug, Stock, Status, Weight, Height, Width, Length, Taxable, local and international shipping costs, Image (image is not exportable)

-You can slso configure up to 8 custom fields to view any post filed, meta value or term.
+You can also configure up to 8 custom fields to view any post filed, meta value or term.

 = Docs & Support =